NRI Corner

 Overview

-• An NRE or NRO account via which you can transact with the builder.
+• NRE or NRO Bank Account: To facilitate seamless transactions with the builder.

 NRI FAQ's